markc/hcp_bs5/README.md

 LXD containers or cheap 256MB to 512MB VPS plans.
 Some of the features are...

-- NetServa HCP does not reqire Python or Ruby, just PHP and Bash
+- **NetServa HCP/SH** does not reqire Python or Ruby, just PHP and Bash
-- Fully functional Mail, Web and DNS server with Spam filtering
+- Fully functional Mail server with personalised Spam filtering
+- Secure SSL enabled [nginx] web server with [PHP FPM 7+]
+- Always based and tested on the latest release of [*buntu]
+- Optional DNS server for local LAN or real-world DNS provisioning
-- Built from the ground up using [Bootstrap 4] with [DataTables]
+- Built from the ground up using [Bootstrap 4] and [DataTables]

 ## Usage